 Though not common components of foam chemistry, heavy metals in food (mercury in fish) and in the home (lead paint in children’s toys) have made the entire heavy metal family an area of concern.
 CertiPUR-US laboratory testing subjects material extracted to molecular analysis capable of detecting even trace amounts of heavy metal content.
 CertiPUR-US verifies that registered foams are made without mercury, lead and other heavy metals.

 Like heavy metals, formaldehyde has never been used as a raw material in foam.
 Formaldehyde has been labeled as a cause of poor indoor air quality.
 The absence of formaldehyde in foam is verified in CertiPUR-US-certified foam by a small chamber emission test.

 Phthalates (pronounced “thal’-ātes”) are mainly used as a softening agent in the manufacture of some consumer products.
-The Consumer Product Safety Improvement Act (2009) eliminated the use of seven specific phthalates for use in children’s toy and child care items.
+The Consumer Product Safety Improvement Act (2009) eliminated the use of eight specific phthalates for use in children’s toy and child care items.
 CertiPUR-US goes a step further by requiring detailed laboratory analysis of foam extractions and prohibiting the use of phthalates regulated by the Consumer Product Safety Commission in all CertiPUR-US certified foams.